hantsy/helidon-sandbox/GS-MP.md

 # Building an application with Helidon MP

 In the last post, we have discussed [building an application with Helidon SE](https://medium.com/@hantsy/a-quick-glance-at-helidon-project-ca8bee8ad34b).
-In this post, we will use implements the same RESTful APIs, but use **Helidon MP** feature instead.
+In this post, we will implement the same RESTful APIs, but use **Helidon MP** feature instead.

 ## Kick start a Helidon application

-Follow the steps of official doc, generate an application skeleton from Helidon archetypes in seconds.
+Follow the steps of the Helidon official document, generating an application skeleton from Helidon archetypes will be done in seconds.

 ### Generate project skeleton